 Suffer the children to come unto me, and forbid them not, for such is the kingdom of God.
 Luke 18:16

-Nursery – Available for infants through 3 years, during the 8:00, 9:15, and 10:30 a.m. worship services and the 10:15 a.m. education hour.
-It is staffed each week by Ms. Norma Cid, our nursery coordinator, who has been with us for over 15 years.
+Nursery—Available for infants during 8:00 a.m., 9:15 a.m., 10:30 a.m. and 1:00 p.m. services as well as the 10:15 a.m.
+Sunday School and 12:00 p.m.
+Spanish Language Sunday School.
+It is staffed each week by Ms. Norma Cid, our nursery coordinator, who has been with us for over 17 years.
 We also have a group of parish volunteers who assist Ms. Norma each week.
 The nursery is found on the lower level of the education wing, room 112.

-Children’s Worship – Available for children ages 4 years through first grade during the 9:15 a.m. worship service.
-Stories from the Old and New Testaments are told using the Godly Play© format.
+JAM (Jesus and Me)–Available for children ages 4-8 during the 9:15 a.m. worship service.
+JAM moves to 9:00 a.m. during summer.
+Stories from the Old and New Testaments are told using the Godly Play format.
 This age-appropriate worship experience is multi-sensory and provides children with an opportunity to sing, pray, listen and respond in their own way to God’s Word.
 They are guided to the sanctuary to join their families for the Eucharist.
-Children’s Worship is led by a specially trained group of volunteers who serve as storytellers and greeters.
-Children’s Worship is located in the undercroft (downstairs from the sanctuary), in rooms 123 and 124.
+Children’s Worship is located in the undercroft (downstairs from the sanctuary) in rooms 123 and 124.

-Education is the second prong in St. Mark’s vision.
-Our children learn the stories of the Christian faith in an atmosphere of love and safety, utilizing the Episcopal Church’s Weaving God’s Promises curriculum.
-Classes meet from 10:15 to 11:15 a.m. every Sunday, beginning in early September and ending mid-May.
+10:15 a.m.
+Sunday School—Our children learn the stories of the Christian faith in an atmosphere of love and safety, utilizing the Episcopal Church’s Weaving God’s Promises curriculum.
+This is an online curriculum will various activities to meet different aged children.
+Classes meet from 10:15-11:15 a.m. every Sunday, beginning in early September and ending mid-May.
 Children are grouped according to their school grade level and are led by teams of dedicated teachers.
 Newcomers are welcome to join at any time.
 Classes are located on both levels of the Education Wing.
-Children whose parents worship at 10:30 will be escorted to the sanctuary at 11:15 to rejoin their parents.
-Children whose parents are in an Adult Forum will rejoin their parents in Mahon Hall at 11:15.
+Children whose parents worship at 10:30 a.m. will be escorted to the sanctuary at 11:15 a.m. to rejoin their parents.

 - Food Pantry collections

-- Assembling lunches for clients of the local PADS organization (Public Action to Deliver Shelter)
+- Creating care packages for the local PADS organization (Public Action to Deliver Shelter)

 Additional Educational Offerings

 This perennial favorite offers time for Bible stories, skits, crafts, games, mission collections, music and dancing.
-We welcome children, ages 4 – incoming 5th grade, from St. Mark’s as well as the community.
-High School and Middle School youth assist as leaders for the younger children.
+We welcome children 4-incoming 5th grade from St. Mark’s as well as the community.
+High school and middle school youth assist as leaders for the younger children.

 St. Nicholas Luncheon Benefit for the People’s Resource Center